-The Venafi Technology Network is an ecosystem of hundreds of partners with thousands of proven integrations.
+The Venafi Ecosystem is an ecosystem of hundreds of partners with thousands of proven integrations.
 This ecosystem works together to develop machine identity solutions that work seamlessly with every stage of your machine identity management strategy.

 Traditional certificate management tools are not dynamic enough to keep pace with the rapidly evolving world of machine identities.
 While they may have worked for a limited number of physical machines, they can’t stretch to support the surging number of physical and virtual machines on enterprise networks.
 Relying exclusively on these tools also makes it difficult to identify weaknesses or detect vulnerabilities either in the certificates or on the servers where they’re installed.